 Use Push Notifications Carefully

 Overuse of push notifications is a leading reason that people uninstall an app.
 Along with excessive advertising and overly large apps, push notifications can lead to users feeling overwhelmed or spammed by an app.
 You should use push notifications carefully and avoid overuse at all costs.
+A notification service provider could help you manage this problem.

 You should also give users complete control over which push notifications they receive and at what time.
 It can be a fine line to tread between offering a helpful reminder to meditate for the day and overloading users with notifications.